Oscar Lewenstein: Later career

 Lewenstein was the producer of, among other films, The Knack ...and How to Get It (1965) and Rita, Sue and Bob Too (1987).
-Earlier he had been involved in supervising Tom Jones (1963) and other Woodfall films, a company of which he was a director from 1961 to 1967.
+Earlier, he had been involved in supervising Tom Jones (1963) and other Woodfall films, a company of which he was a director from 1961 to 1967.
 Lewenstein optioned Joe Orton's screenplay Up Against It after Brian Epstein, the manager of The Beatles, had rejected it as a project for his clients, but the film was never made.
 The theatre and film director Lindsay Anderson, who thought Lewenstein was "the strangest mixture of foolishness and (sometimes) good intuitions" worked with him on The White Bus (1967), a short film based on one of Shelagh Delaney's short stories.

-In 1970, after Neville Blond died, Lewenstein became chairman of the English Stage Company at the Royal Court Theatre jointly with Robin Fox, and then sole chairman in 1971 after Fox died.
+Following Neville Blond's death in 1970, Lewenstein became joint chairman of the English Stage Company with Robin Fox.
+He became sole chairman after Fox's death in 1971, and served as the company's artistic director from 1972 to 1975.
 He was artistic director of the English Stage Company from 1972 to 1975, after two years as chairman.
+His tenure ended in 1975 after a proposal to move the company from the Royal Court to the Old Vic was rejected.
+He remained on the company's council until resigning in 1977.

 In October 1974, Lewenstein instigated a letter to The Times, signed by 13 other theatre directors, over a perception that the funding of the new National Theatre building (which eventually opened in 1976) would starve the rest of subsided theatre in Britain.
 Peter Hall, then the National Theatre's artistic director, admitted in his Diaries calling him a "shit and a creep" to his face in a chance encounter at the National Film Theatre.
 Lewenstein much admired Orton's plays, and while Lewenstein was artistic director of the Royal Court he organised a season of the dramatist's work, which included a successful revival of What the Butler Saw in a production by Lindsay Anderson.

 Among the thousands who had left the Communist Party in 1956, Lewenstein remained a socialist for the rest of his life.
 He married the potter (and later journal editor) Eileen Edith Lewenstein (née Mawson) in 1952, his second wife; the couple had two sons.
 His wife survived him until 2005.
 Lewenstein's memoir Kicking Against the Pricks: A Theatre Producer Looks Back was published in 1994 by Nick Hern Books.

 Lewenstein died of heart failure, aged 80, at his home in Hove, Sussex.